Kent 60+/70+ End of Season Report 2023

 Kent Cricket has set-up its own EDI Policy & Action Plan to compliment ECB’s actions to improve the EDI landscape across cricket in the county.

-We will work tirelessly to ensure everyone feels safe, comfortable, welcome, included & that they belong at Kent Cricket.
+Developing and maintaining inclusive environments to ensure everyone feels safe, welcome, and included at Kent Cricket.

 Cricket has a unique ability to connect communities & improve lives.
 It is a sport that transcends generations & has the ability to reach beyond a diverse range of social boundaries in a way that few other sports do.